Table of Contents - Article 4

 There are no thresholds for the UC or UI FLU

 Dwelling units shall include any density awarded as part

 Any amendment to an existing development, or new construction of

-projects, which includes an existing or proposed WHP, AHP, or TDR residential
+projects, which includes an existing or proposed WHP, AHP, TDR, or WCRAO

 The Development Area shall comply with FLUE Policy 1.5.1-r, Ag